bucardo/bucardo_org/Bucardo/installation/index.md

 Bucardo Installation
 --------------------

 This page describes how to install Bucardo.
+If you are looking for upgrading from a previous version see [Bucardo Upgrade](upgrade)

 If you want a packaged version, skip to **Installation From Packages**, FreeBSD users can skip to **Installation From FreeBSD Ports**.
 For the impatient, here's the short version:

 Quick version
 -------------